DraftBot-A-Discord-Adventure/DraftBot/README.md

 - install NodeJS http://nodejs.org/fr/ (nodejs 12 minimum is required)
 - install Yarn `npm install --global yarn`
 - install the bot : `yarn install`
+- install and launch a mariadb database (with or without docker).
+Keep the credentials for the config file.
+There are a lot of tutorials online for this
-- create the config file by copying the file app.json.default in a new file app.json
+- create the config file by copying the file config.default.toml in a new file config.toml
-- Edit the file app.json with the correct data
+- Edit the file config.toml with the correct data
 - Launch the bot : `yarn start`

 ### Here is the same guide for linux (or if you have a git terminal on Windows)